 Helsinki Airport is the biggest airport in Finland.
 It's situated in the suburbs called Vantaa, 19 kilometers from the city centre.
 You can get to Helsinki from the airport by three transport options: by train, bus, or taxi (transfer).
 The train that connects the main train station of Helsinki with the airport spends 27 to 32 minutes to get to the destination, and its ticket price is EUR 5.
-You can also get from Helsinki Airport to city centre by bus, and thus you'll cover this distance in 35-40 minutes for EUR 3.
+You can also get to city centre by bus, and thus you'll cover this distance in 35-40 minutes for EUR 3.
 And, finally, the fastest but the most expensive option is to take a taxi or book a transfer.
 The price for taxis depends on several factors: the time of day, number of people and the distance, so the trip cost may vary from EUR 30 to EUR 50.
 The duration of the trip is about 30 minutes.

 Helsinki Airport taxi is the perfect travel option for those tourists who arrive at night or don't want to waste their time searching for public transport or for those who are travelling with little children.
 Still, the price here is much higher than the ticket price for public transport.
 If you choose to go by train, note that it doesn't run 24/7: from midnight till 4 a.m., trains are not available.
 The price for bus tickets is relatively low, that's why this option is really good for all those who want to save money.
-Moreover, there are several bus routes running almost 24/7, so it's not a problem to find the transport and leave the airport.
+Moreover, there are several bus routes running almost 24/7, so it's not a problem to find the transport.
 Please remember that buses and trains will only get you to the city centre, and you'll have to get to your final destination on your own.

 Besides its main function, the airport deals with some other tasks.
 In particular, it's a well-equipped complex allowing tourists to spend some good time inside.
 Helsinki-Vantaa Airport has several hotels, spa centres, as well as different pubs and restaurants, and moreover, you can also go to the Finnish Aviation Museum there.
 Both adults and children will be excited to visit the museum, that's why it's always full of guests.